hansvanveen/AzureRMDeployment/README.md

 # AzureRMDeployment

-This extension uses the Azure RM PowerShell New-AzureRmDeployment cmdlet for installing any ARM template in Azure DevOps.
+This extension uses the Azure RM PowerShell New-AzureRmDeployment cmdlet for installing ARM template in Azure DevOps.
+The cmdlet does not support a ResourceGroup name parameter so you find that input filed missing in the extension.

-If the specified json parameter file contains the parameter 'ProductName', it will use it as deploymentname (after converting spaces to hyphens).
-If the parameter is not found, the resourcegroup name will be used as deploymentname (again after converting spaces to hyphens).
+This also means that all information required to configure the resource must be present in the template files.

+The extension can handle nested templates, so you can make your configuration as compleet (or complex) as you like

-## Notes
+## Requirements

+- "Azure RM PowerShell 6.10.0" or higher
-This extension requires the Agent to have "Azure RM PowerShell 6.10.0" or higher installed The New-AzureRmDeployment cmdlet does not exist in earlier versions!
+  This extension requires the pipeline Agent to have this module installed.
+  The New-AzureRmDeployment cmdlet does not exist in earlier versions!

 ## Help & Contact